Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 Bulk density is the over-dry mass of soil material divided by the total volume.
-The standard reference method for reporting bulk density for GSIF is the core method (ISO 11272).
+The standard reference method for reporting bulk density for GSIF and LandGIS is the core method (ISO 11272).
 The dry bulk density (BD) is the ratio between the mass of oven dry soil material and the volume of the undisturbed fresh sample.
 The ISO standard defines dry bulk density as the ratio of the oven-dry mass of the solids to the volume (the bulk